 Jeanne Gallo and Sunny Robinson, lifelong human rights advocates for justice and peace, have toured Massachusetts over the past year to give a series of talks on mass migration in the Americas and the US border crackdown.
 They have presented a slide show about their trip to the US-Mexico border in November 2018, where they met with human rights workers, families of the disappeared, DACA and other youth, as well as visited Annunciation House in El Paso.
-The following article is the first in “Voices from the Border”, a two-part series.
+The following article is the first in “Voices from the Border”, a three-part series.
+(Read part 2 here.)

 by Jeanne Gallo